 Are vaccinations required for travel to the United States ?

-However, if you are intending to study or work, you should contact the school or prospective employer as they may have specific requirements.
+If you are intending to study or work, you should also contact the school or prospective employer as they may have specific requirements.

 There is no equivalent of the National Health Service in the United States.